 Benefits Work Week Part-time employees will be scheduled for not more than 19 hours per week.
 Pay Period Employees shall be paid every 2 weeks.
 Lunch Employees scheduled to work more than 6 hours in a single shift will be provided with a 1/2 hour unpaid lunch.
 Breaks Employees are eligible to receive a 15 minute paid break per 4 hours worked.
-Library Account Grace Period After 6 months of service, employees are eligible for a 7 day grace period on their library account.
-Items returned within a week of their due day will not be assessed late charges.
-Retirement Part-time employees are eligible to join the New York State & Local Retirement System (NYSLRS), the statewide pension plan for public employees in NYS.
+Library Account Grace Period period on their library account.
+Items returned within a week of their Retirement Part-time employees are eligible to join the New York State & Local Retirement System (NYSLRS), the statewide pension plan for public employees in NYS.

 Optional Benefits Supplemental Retirement Employees may opt to participate in the Erie County Deferred Compensation Plan (457(b)).
 This is a tax-deferred retirement account administered by VALIC (member company of AIG).
 Representatives from VALIC are made available to staff throughout the year or can be contacted directly; contact information is on the intranet.
-Flexible Spending Accounts (FSAs)Employees are able to enroll in pre-tax deduction FSAs for medical, dependent care, adoption, and parking expenses through P&A Group.
-Forms for such accounts must be submitted for each calendar year.
-More information can be found on the intranet.
+Flexible Spending Accounts (FSAs) Employees are able to enroll in pre-tax deduction FSAs for mediate dependent care, adoption, and parking expenses through P&A Forms for such accounts must be submitted for each calendar More information can be found on the intranet.